Looking down from the summit.

 The history of the Squaw Pass Ski property goes back many years.

-Skiing first began on Squaw Pass back in 1960 when Tom Crighton
+Skiing first began on Squaw Pass back in 1960 when Tom Creighton

 installed two rope tows.
 The following summer, Roebling was contracted